Crocoblock/jetformbuilder/readme.txt

 == Integrations ==

 - **<a href="https://bit.ly/3sttCJ1" target="_blank">JetEngine</a>**
-Use the JetEngine potential when setting up a Gutenberg form.
+Use the JetEngine potential when setting up a form.
 You can add meta fields and custom taxonomies to the JetFormBuilder fields, generate the field values dynamically and put the JetEngine-built custom post types into the dynamic settings.
 - **<a href="https://bit.ly/3st6hHj">JetStyleManager</a>**
 We added the opportunity to change the way Gutenberg Form blocks will look on the frontend.
 You can style up every component separately.
 Hit the brush icon on the WordPress admin panel and do the necessary styling in the Block Style section.
 - **<a href="https://bit.ly/3AXi83h">JetBooking</a>**